Lattice problem: Shortest vector problem (SVP)

 This is an illustration of the shortest vector problem (basis vectors in blue, shortest vector in red).

 In the SVP, a basis of a vector space V and a norm N (often L^{2}) are given for a lattice L and one must find the shortest non-zero vector in V, as measured by N, in L. In other words, the algorithm should output a non-zero vector v such that $\|v\|_N=\lambda(L)$.
+In the following, the size of the problem is specified by n, the dimension of the vector space V.

 In the γ-approximation version SVP_{γ}, one must find a non-zero lattice vector of length at most $\gamma \cdot \lambda(L)$ for given $\gamma \geq 1$.

 Hardness results

-The exact version of the problem is only known to be NP-hard for randomized reductions.
-By contrast, the corresponding problem with respect to the uniform norm is known to be NP-hard.
+In 1998, Miklós Ajtai proved that exact SVP in the Euclidean norm is NP-hard under randomized polynomial-time reductions.
+Subsequent work established randomized hardness of approximation for every constant factor, as well as larger factors under stronger complexity assumptions.
+The corresponding problem with respect to the uniform norm is known unconditionally to be NP-hard.